Common questions

 No. VicHip is not a clinical trial.
 It is a clinical registry.

 Hip dysplasia, or DDH (developmental dysplasia of the hip), is a common condition in children where the hip ball-and-socket joint does not develop normally.
-Read more about hip dysplasia
+Early diagnosis and treatment are crucial to prevent long-term problems.

 Early detection and management of hip dysplasia are crucial for ensuring better long-term outcomes for patients and their families.
 However, hip dysplasia can be difficult to detect through a physical examination because the signs and symptoms are not always obvious.
 Furthermore, referral pathways are often unclear, imaging results are interpreted and reported inconsistently, treatment methods vary widely, and the lack of long-term studies is slowing progress in research.